ahlamalkiyumi/ahlamalkiyumi/README.md

 ### Hey, I'm Ahlam 👋

-🎓 B.S. in Biological Systems Engineering with emphasis in Biomedical Engineering — University of Nebraska–Lincoln🇺🇸
+🎓 B.S. in Biological Systems Engineering with emphasis in Biomedical Engineering🇺🇸

 🔬 Interested in Computational Biology & Bioinformatics